Beach Houses, A Brief History | Beach Houses Barbados

 In 1950, Whitehaven and its grounds were once again sold – for the princely sum of $67,000.
 By the 1960s, the house was uninhabitable, but was fixed up for occupation in the early ’70s, at which time the plantation and nearby Three Houses factory were still in operation.

-The Show Unit at Beach Houses is open for viewing daily.
-For more information on this exceptional piece of Barbados real estate, contact property@craneresorts.com.
+The Show Unit at EAST is open for viewing daily.
+For more information on this exceptional piece of Barbados real estate, contact stay@eastresort.com.